Hot Pot – how a traditional Chinese way of eating has developed into a complete market

 Modernisation

 The consumption of hot pot increased with the growing spending power of Chinese consumers.
 This heightened interest caused a number of changes, adapting to the higher variation of likings of the patrons, also incorporating new technologies.
 Apart from mutton, beef and other types of meat were added.
 The charcoal as a source of heat was gradually changed to alcohol gel, which is considerably less smelly, and later electricity.
+There is even an annual Hot Pot Exhibition held in Chongqing.
+Chongqing has even constructed a complete Hot Pot Industrial Park.

 North versus South